-- Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is very important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Remove as much standing water as possible, using towels or a mop.
-(Don’t use the vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using a mop or towels.
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpeting with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if possible.
+- Carpets: Avoid walking on carpet when possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.

-- Doors: Close doors in affected areas to confine smoke odors as much as possible.
+- Doors: Close doors in affected rooms to restrict smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your home or business has been damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your home or business is damaged by fire, storm, water, mold or other disaster, Call Paul!